giantswarm/docs/sources/reference/swarm-json.md

-description: Reference page for the application configuration file usually called 'swarm.json'.
+description: This is the reference page for the application configuration file, usually called 'swarm.json'.

 # Valid keys and values for swarm.json